-Five plus decades later, Environmental Studies (ES) still holds true to its goal of offering students an interdisciplinary education while simultaneously evolving to meet the challenges of an ever changing world.
+Fifty-five years later, Environmental Studies (ES) still holds true to its goal of offering students an interdisciplinary education while simultaneously evolving to meet the challenges of an ever changing world.
 The first graduating ES class in 1972 had only 12 students.
 In 1980 the total number of graduates rose to 871.
-Today, with more than 1,100 enrolled students and over 8,900 alumni, the ES Program at UC Santa Barbara is considered one of the largest and most successful undergraduate environmental programs in the world.
+Today, with more than 1,100 enrolled students and over 9,000 alumni, the ES Program at UC Santa Barbara is considered one of the oldest, largest and most successful undergraduate environmental programs in the world.